zkFold/zkfold-cardano/e2e-test/README.md

 # Cli scripts

+## Docs

+We have a description of transactions in `src-docs`.

+## Scripts

+Here we will describe bash scripts for executing transactions on the sancho.network testnet.

+### Plonk

-Run the `00-init-addrs.sh` to initialize the system, you also need to transfer money to addresses on the sancho.network testnet.
+Run the `00-init-addrs.sh` to initialize the system, you also need to transfer money to addresses.

 To start a transaction you need to run the following 5 scripts.